-Of all of the sections of HIPAA it is the Administrative Simplification section that affects most of the healthcare industry.
+Of all the sections of HIPAA, the Administrative Simplification section affects the largest portion of the healthcare industry.
 This section is composed of four main parts plus and an enforcement component.
 These provisions are:

 - A. Electronic Health Transactions Standards (Code Sets) - B. Unique identifiers for providers, employers, and health plans - C. Security of health information and electronic signature standards (the Security Rule) - D. Privacy and confidentiality standards (the Privacy Rule) - E. Enforcement Provisions